2018 OREGON CHAPTER 54th ANNUAL MEETING

 Workshop 1: Communicating Science Better in a Digital World (4 hours)

 Tuesday March 13th, 1:00 to 5:00 pm

 This workshop will focus on the latest in science communication tools including the exploration of multimedia storytelling tools and options offered by new and changing technology.
-Check back for more details on this exciting workshop.

 Tim Akimoff is the Social Media Coordinator for the Oregon Department of Fish and Wildlife.
 He has a B.A. in Journalism from the University of Oregon and has worked as a journalist at newspapers in Oregon, Montana and Ukraine, a television station in Anchorage, Alaska and a public radio station in Chicago, Illinois.
 Questions about the workshop can be sent to Tim Akimoff.

 Kelsey Adkisson is the Communications Project Leader for the Oregon Department of Fish and Wildlife Marine Reserves Program.
 She is responsible for developing strategies to translate complex scientific information to diverse audiences.
 Kelsey has a B.S. in Environmental Science from Western Washington University and a M.S. in Biology from Nicholls State University.
 She has a background in fisheries policy, journalism and graphic design.

 Workshop 2: Large River and Floodplain Restoration (8 hours)

 Tuesday March 13th, 1:00 to 5:00 pm; Wednesday March 14th, 8:00 am to 12:00 pm